lin-mengwei/lin-mengwei.github.io/activities.md

 ---

-I initiate and organize academic activities with the goal of creating shared value.

-Below are some selected activities I am proud of.
-I'm happy to share my organizational experience; feel free to reach out!
-(Click each to expand.)
+Here are some selected activities I am proud of as an initiator and organizer.

+Happy to share my experience; feel free to reach out.

+All for a better community!!